top of page

 What to Expect

-Wild Ginger 2024 begins on a Thursday and ends Sunday.
-Once you are on the land we ask that you stay for the duration to help contain the energy and community of camp.
+We ask that once you are on the land that you stay for the duration to help contain the energy and community of camp.

 Each year’s theme is typically built around a myth or magical teaching and campers are encouraged to participate to their own comfort level, from quietly lending energy to the magic through actively participating in ritual planning.

-Witchcraft is explored, taught and shared through large community rituals each evening, small workshops (paths) on Friday and Saturday mornings, affinity groups (intimate discussion/support groups) after lunch each day, and optional offerings (spontaneous community-based teachings).
+Witchcraft is explored, taught and shared through large community rituals each evening, small workshops (called paths) on Thursday, Friday, and Saturday mornings, affinity groups (intimate discussion/support groups) after lunch each day.

-There is always also free time for dancing, drumming, swimming, sunning, napping and optional offerings.
+There is also opportunities for dancing, drumming, swimming, sunning, and napping.
 Bring along anything you would like to teach or share.
-Wild Gingers are always up for something new!
+Wild Gingers are usually up for something new!

 Cost of Camp